Outside Scholarships: What You Need to Know

 What Is Scholarship Displacement?

-Some colleges reduce their financial aid offered if you win an outside scholarship.
+Some colleges reduce their financial aid offered if you are selected for an outside scholarship.
 This is called scholarship displacement.

-How It Works: Colleges may lower grants, loans, or work-study when outside aid is added.
+How It Works: Colleges may reduce grants, loans, or work-study when outside aid is added.

 Varied Policies: Each school handles this differently.
-Some reduce loans first, others cut grants.
+Some reduce “self help aid, like loans and work study funding first, others cut grants.

 What You Can Do